vmware-tanzu/velero/test/e2e/README.md

 ##  6. <a name='Addingresourcesandtests'></a>Adding resources and tests

 ###  6.1. <a name='Addresources'></a>Add resources
 It is common for tests to need to create object resources in a cluster.

-These resoures can be created using the `Kubebuilder` API client (preferred) but it can also be created by running the `kubectl` command against `yaml` files.
+These resources can be created using the `Kubebuilder` API client (preferred) but it can also be created by running the `kubectl` command against `yaml` files.
 If you use new `yaml` files, create a new folder for the test under the [testdata](/testdada) directory and add them in there.

 Resources created for the purpose of testing should be created in their own namespace, not in the namespace where Velero is installed.

 Note: The Velero e2e suite already has functionality to create workloads, generate and load data onto it, and verify this data was properly restored.
 Any test that needs data can reuse this existing setup.
 Look for `Kibishii` related functionalaties.

 ###  6.2. <a name='Addalabeltoallresourcescreatedinatest'></a>Add a label to all resources created in a test
-To faciliate cleanup in a cluster when things go awry, please add a label to every resource your test creates.
+To facilitate cleanup in a cluster when things go awry, please add a label to every resource your test creates.
 The label should have `velero-e2e` as the key, and a unique name as the value.
 Example:

 `e2e:multiple-namespaces`

 In the [common.go](common.go) file there is a helper function `addE2ELabel` to which you can pass any object and value for the label.

 If you are using `yaml` files, add the`velero-e2e=<name>` label to the manifests.